 SCW issued \$40 million in long-term debt in January 1999 under a Registration Statement filed with the SEC.
 The funds were used to reduce short-term bank borrowings.
-The aggregate short-term borrowing capacity available to SCW under its three bank lines of credit was \$47 million as of March 31, 1999.
-As of that date, there was no borrowing against these lines.
+The aggregate short-term borrowing capacity available to SCW under its three bank lines of credit was \$47 million as of June 30, 1999.
+As of that date, Registrant had a total of \$6 million in borrowing outstanding under those bank lines of credit.
 Because of the seasonal nature of its water and electric operations, SCW utilizes its short-term borrowing capacity to finance current operating expenses.